ashn-dot-dev/site/src/blog/wip.md

 With that last bit of cleanup done, I think we can call our C++-to-Sunder merge-sort port complete!
 For a relatively small amount of effort, we were able to take existing C++ code and bring it to Sunder with few conceptual changes.
-Of course, not all C and C++ code would be this easy to implement in Sunder, but a surprising number of data structures and algorithms can be ported from C or C++ to Sunder line-for-line.
+Of course, not all C and C++ code is this easy to implement in Sunder, but a surprising number of data structures and algorithms can be ported from C or C++ to Sunder line-for-line.
 In fact, the process of porting merge-sort seen in this blog post is almost exactly how Sunder's [`std::sort`](https://github.com/ashn-dot-dev/sunder/blob/2023.03.31/lib/std/std.sunder#L1846) was introduced into the Sunder standard library.
 Although this blog post was more of an example porting journey rather than a porting guide, I hope it is a